FlyingOE/csv2xlsx/README.md

   -?	display usage information
   -abortonerror
-    	abort program on first invalid cell data type -colsep string
+    	abort program on first invalid cell data type -autoformula
+        use value starting with an "=" as formula (default False) and do not use the column datatype specified
+  -colsep string
     	column separator (default '|')  (default "|")
   -columns string